 Features: Want to succeed in the Keto diet?
 This app may be for you!
 You will get access to free recipes, offline reading, recipe suggestions, shopping lists, intuitive ingredient shopping, and even a Keto Diet Beginner’s Guide.
 You truly get all the Keto basics for FREE.

-Features: This app may be simple and free, but it does have plenty of features.
-You can see macros, monitor electrolytes, get meal ideas, barcode scanning, find low carb items near you, restaurant menus, thousands of keto specific recipes, and record what you eat.
-It has a clean interface that is easy to control and you can share with friends.
+Features: This app may be free and straightforward, but it does have plenty of features.
+You can see macros, monitor electrolytes, get meal ideas, barcode scanning, find low carb items near you, restaurant menus, thousands of keto-specific recipes, and record what you eat.
+It has a clean interface that is easy to control, and you can share with friends.

-- I use senza also, I love it.
+- I use Senza.
+Also, I love it.
 Especially for if we have to go out to eat.
-It’ll tell us what is keto friendly on the menu and let us track it easily.
-If it doesn’t have a recipe I can always add it and they normally update and save it sometime between the time I add and the next day.
+It’ll tell us what is keto-friendly on the menu and let us track it easily.
+If it doesn’t have a recipe, I can always add it, and they usually update and save it sometime between the time I add and the next day.
 It gives great recipes also!

 - Senza.
 The barcode scanner makes it easy to add food.
 It’s a free app too.

 Features: With this app, you can track your food simply.
-You can also sync your devices, so you can track all your meals.
-Scan and search using their database to create meals and add your own foods.
-Not only does the Stupid Simple Keto app allow you to track your macros but it also warns you when you are getting close to your daily carb, fat, and protein limits.
+You can also sync your devices so that you can track all your meals.
+Scan and search using their database to create meals and add your foods.
+Not only does the Stupid Simple Keto app allow you to track your macro,s but it also warns you when you are getting close to your daily carb, fat, and protein limits.
 Set goals, take private selfies to follow your progress, and track your water intake are all added features that help you stay focused and on track.

-- Stupid simple Keto, I can scan in or add foods I eat, they have recipe ideas, this app works for me because it shows what my macros should be as well as what they actually are.
-It’s a one time low fee app.
+- Stupid Simple Keto, I can scan in or add foods I eat, they have recipe ideas, this app works for me because it shows what my macros should be as well as what they are.
+It’s a one-time low fee app.

-- I paid the 10 dollars.
+- I paid $10.
 So worth it.
 (You can use free, but the free version doesn’t allow you to scan in foods.)

 Features: When it comes to paid apps, Cronometer is one that can help you with the tracking of your diet and fitness.
-They have a wholefood database of 200,00 + foods that helps you track your micronutrients and it calculates net carbs, so no manual calculations are necessary.
+They have a wholefood database of 200,00 + foods that help you track your micronutrients, and it calculates net carbs, so no manual calculations are necessary.
 This app is great for support of people on specialized diets, like the ketogenic diet.